Mpox

 Urgent advice: Call NHS 111 if:

-• you have a rash with blisters or sores (ulcers) and you've been to central or east Africa in the past 3 weeks
+- you have a rash with blisters or sores (ulcers) and you've travelled to an area with mpox in the past 3 weeks

-• you have a rash with blisters or sores (ulcers) and you've been in close contact (including sexual contact) with someone who has symptoms of mpox and they've been to central or east Africa in the past 3 weeks
+- you have a rash with blisters or sores (ulcers) and you've been in close contact (including sexual contact) with someone who has symptoms of mpox and they've travelled to an area with mpox in the past 3 weeks

-• you have any other symptoms of mpox and you've been to central or east Africa in the past 3 weeks and had close contact with someone who had symptoms of mpox
+- you have any other symptoms of mpox and you've travelled to an area with mpox in the past 3 weeks and had close contact with someone who had symptoms of mpox

 Stay at home and avoid close contact with other people, including sharing towels or bedding, until you've been told what to do.